Counting genus zero real curves in symplectic manifolds: Introduction and main results

-where $(X_+,\om_+,\phi_+)$ is a symplectic manifold with a real structure, canonically constructed from $X$, such that $\Fix(\phi_+)=\emptyset$ and $N_A^{\eta}(X_+)$ are the corresponding $\eta$-invariants. \end{theorem} In \cite{MF1}, we show that there is a natural Hamiltonian $S^1$-action on a neighborhood of $L$ in $X$.
-Applying the symplectic cut and symplectic sum procedures to this action, we build a symplectic fibration $\mc{X}\to \De$ over a disk in $\C$, where the smooth fibers are symplectomorphic to $X$ and the central fiber is normal crossing, $\mc{X}_0=X_-\cup_D X_+$.
-We get an induced antisymplectic involution on $\mc{X}$ which fixes $X_{\pm}$ and restricted to $X_+$ has no fixed points; therefore, $N_A^{\eta}(X_+)$ is well-defined.
-This shows that in a neighborhood of certain exotic almost complex structures, there is no contribution from the $\tau$ moduli spaces.
+In fact, in \cite{MF1}, we show that there is a natural Hamiltonian $S^1$-action on a neighborhood of $L$ in $X$.
+Applying the symplectic cut and symplectic sum procedures to this action, we build a symplectic fibration $\pi:\mc{X}\to \De$ over a disk in $\C$, where the smooth fibers are symplectomorphic to $X$ and the central fiber is normal crossing, $X_0=X_-\cup_D X_+$.
+We get an induced anti-symplectic involution on $\mc{X}$ which leaves $X_{\pm}$ invariant and restricted to $X_+$ has no fixed point.
+Moreover, we get a canonical inclusion of $H_2(X)$ in $H_2(X_+)$.
+Via the symplectic sum procedure, every almost complex structure $J_0$ on $X_0$, i.e. a union of two almost complex structures $J_+$ and $J_-$ on $X_+$ and $X_-$, respectively, where both preserve $D$, extends to an almost complex structure $J$ on $\mc{X}$ which is compatible with the fibration and the symplectic structure.
+We can think of $J_\la=J|_{X_\la}$, $X_\la=\pi^{-1}(\la)$, as a family of almost complex structures on $X$ converging to a singular almost complex structure.
+Then, for any $E>0$, we show that there exists $J_0$ and $0<\la_0$ such that $\ov{\mc{M}}(X,A,J_\la)^{\phi,\tau}$, whenever $0<\la<\la_0$ and $\omega(A)<E$, is empty.